Strange Pictures: Background and composition

 ABC News stated that "Uketsu's storytelling combines images and diagrams with text to draw readers into a horrific puzzle that they witness gradually getting solved, piece by piece.
 The pictures serve as whodunit clues to chillingly gruesome happenings."
 Telegraph called Uketsu a possible Richard Osman-like writer for Japan, stating that the book was "a collection of eerie mystery stories, ingeniously connected to each other in ways that only become apparent towards the end of the book.
 It is a highly visual work, full of pictures that readers must study intently to solve a succession of horrifying murders."

 Adaptations

-In March 2024, a manga adaptation, drawn by Aiba Noriyuki, was announced and released in Manga Action.
+In March 2024, a manga adaptation, drawn by Aiba Kiko, was announced and released in Manga Action.